Web hosting is essential for establishing an online presence. You must choose a web host that fits your business needs and budget perfectly.

 You can always switch hosts or migrate the existing blog to another, but choosing a web host provider offering scalable packages is a good idea.

-When you’re starting, you are probably on a shared server, but as your blog grows and traffic increases, you may require quality services like a cloud or managed WordPress.
+When starting out, you’re probably on a shared server, but as your blog grows and traffic increases, you may require quality services like a cloud or managed WordPress hosting.

 6. Renewal Fee

-There is a standard marketing tactic in the web hosting industry; most first-time purchases are introductory prices – this means you get a significant discount on being a first-time customer.
+There is a standard marketing tactic in the web hosting industry; most first-time purchases are introductory prices – this means you get a significant discount for being a first-time customer.

 Some web hosts offer up to 80% discounts if you use the annual or multiple-year hosting plan.
 And you could even get a discount on renewal, but that’s not always the case.